Click OK to login and restart your reservation.

 On May 13, 1934, Cyrus Rowlett Smith became president of American.
 Except for a period during World War II, “Mr. C.R.” continued as chief executive officer until 1968, when he was named U.S. Secretary of Commerce.

 American Airlines began trading on the New York Stock Exchange on June 10, 1939.
-In 1942, American entered the airline catering business with a subsidiary called Sky Chefs, providing food service to its passengers as well as to other airlines.
+In 1942, American entered the airline catering business with a subsidiary called Sky Chefs.

-During World War II, half of American’s fleet was turned over to the military airline, Air Transport Command, along with the crews who operated all over the world.
+In 1944, American introduced the first domestic scheduled U.S. freight service with the DC-3.
+As the business grew in the 1940s and ’50s, Douglas DC-4, DC-6A and DC-7 freighters were put into service.During World War II, half of American’s fleet, along with their crews, was turned over to the military airline, Air Transport Command.
 The remaining fleet and personnel handled a vast increase in demand for air travel within the United States.

 In 1946, American established its Tulsa Maintenance & Engineering Base.
 The end of World War II brought a series of new aircraft to fill the expanded need for air transportation.
 In 1947, American’s first Douglas DC-6 entered service followed by the Convair 240 in 1948.
-By 1949 American had become the only airline in the United States with a completely post-war fleet of pressurized passenger airplanes.
+By 1949 American had become the only airline in the United States with a complete fleet of pressurized passenger airplanes.